steverusso/goclap/examples/strops/README.md

    -reverse         Reverse the final string
-   -repeat  <n>     Repeat the string this many times -prefix  <str>   Add this prefix to the final string -h               show this help message
+   -repeat  <n>     Repeat the string this many times -prefix  <str>   Add this prefix to the final string -h               Show this help message

 arguments:
    <input>   The string on which to operate